vim/vim/README.txt

 DOCUMENTATION

+The vim tutor is a one hour training course for beginners.
+Mostly it can be started as "vimtutor".
+See ":help tutor" for more information.

 The best is to use ":help" in Vim.
 If you don't have an executable yet, read "runtime/doc/help.txt".
 It contains pointers to the other documentation files.
 The User Manual reads like a book and is recommended to learn to use Vim.
 See ":help user-manual".

-The vim tutor is a one hour training course for beginners.
-Mostly it can be started as "vimtutor".
-See ":help tutor" for more information.

 COPYING

 Vim is Charityware.
-You can use and copy it as much as you like, but you are encouraged to make a donation to orphans in Uganda.
+You can use and copy it as much as you like, but you are encouraged to make a donation to help orphans in Uganda.
 Please read the file "runtime/doc/uganda.txt" for details (do ":help uganda" inside Vim).

 Summary of the license: There are no restrictions on using or distributing an